Physiotherapy Techniques and Approaches to Patient Treatment

 Three traditional techniques used by physiotherapists:

-Depending on the specific problem or ailment you’re experiencing; these physiotherapy techniques and preventative approaches can help to:
+Depending on the specific problem or ailment you’re experiencing, these physiotherapy techniques and preventative approaches can help to:

 • Manage pain